Is Free Counseling Right For You? (Where to Get Therapy Online)

 Free counseling online

 Online counseling in and of itself is on the rise.
 Usually entailing signing up for an account, getting paired with an online professional, then chatting via instant messaging, email, video phone (i.e. Skype, etc), or through a corresponding app, online counseling allows for a sense of anonymity (and therefore honesty), which may be more comfortable - depending on the person - than in a face-to-face setting.
 It should be noted however, that online counseling is not usually free.
 While there are some free (and affordable) counseling sites out there, many are just as expensive as the face-to-face option.
-So how do you find online counseling that is affordable?
+So how do you find online therapy that is affordable?

 Free counseling through government help and programs